 Yes, both the Vatican Museums and St. Peter’s Basilica have a strict dress code; requiring all visitors to cover their shoulders and knees.
 Low cut or sleeveless clothing, shorts, miniskirts and hats are not allowed.

 How big are the groups on your Vatican Tours?

-All Vatican Tours have a maximum of 12 guests or fewer.
+All of our Vatican Tours have a maximum of 12 guests or fewer.

 Our Vatican Early Access Tour allows you to enter the Vatican Museums one hour before the general public, which means you get to experience the Sistine Chapel with only a fraction of the visitors present during regular opening hours.

 Will I be able to explore the Museums on my own once my Vatican tour is over?